BenchLabs/bench-technology-handbook/inspiring-action.md

 ## Practicing this Skill

-There are many components to this skill:
+There are many components of the _Inspiring Action_ skill:
 1. Identifying if a statement is an assertion or an assessment
 2. Identifying if an assessment is grounded
 3. Grounding assessments in conversation